National code: AUR30520

 This course requires evidence of previous experience or study before you can enrol

-• To take this course as an apprenticeship you need to be employed as an apprentice in the industry as evidenced by a letter of support from your employer and
+• Be currently employed in the relevant industry, as evidenced by a letter from your employer

-• This course may also be offered as a non-apprenticeship.
-Enquire today to discuss your eligibility.
+• This course may be offered as a non-apprenticeship.
+Check your preferred campus page for more information.

 Entry recommendations